The Million Pound Drop

 The show used social networking sites (such as Facebook and Twitter) to advertise the show as well as to find contestants.
 David Flynn, managing director of Endemol's Remarkable Television, which produced the show, said: "The plan was to create buzz and an air of mystery around the show by trickling information about auditions via Twitter and Facebook, giving fans a level of exclusivity."

-After a three-year hiatus the series returned in a daily afternoon slot in May 2018 but with a reduced prize fund of £100,000 and with a new name, namely The £100K Drop, and McCall reprising her role.
+After a three-year, hiatus the series returned in a daily afternoon slot in May 2018 but with a reduced prize fund of £100,000 and with a new name, namely The £100K Drop, and McCall reprising her role.
 The new format presented three series totalling 120 episodes.
 The show was cancelled in December 2019.

 Format

 Gameplay

 Contestants, alone or in pairs for the first series, or only in pairs from the second to the ninth series, are given £1,000,000 in £50 notes at the start of the show, banded in 40 bundles of £25,000 each.
 Contestants are presented with multiple-choice questions, mostly either general knowledge, or focused on current or recent events (even events that occur during the airing of the show) with the words of "this week", "today" even "right now", to accentuate the fact that the show is broadcast live.

 The contestants choose one of two categories at the beginning of each round.
 If they take too long to choose, a coin is flipped to decide.
 Each answer option corresponds to a different trapdoor or "drop"; only one answer is correct.
 The contestants have a set length of time to distribute all the money among the drops as they see fit, but they must leave at least one drop "clear", with no money on it.
-Any money not placed on a drop when time runs out is forfeited, and contestants who place money on every drop typically face immediate elimination, except on some international versions of the show.
+Any money not placed on a drop when time runs out is forfeited, and contestants who violate any rules, such as placing money on every drop, typically face immediate elimination, except on some international versions of the show.
 The contestants may stop the timer early if they are satisfied with their choice of answers.

 After the timer either runs out or is stopped, the drops for the incorrect answers are opened.
 Any money placed on them falls down a chute and is removed from play by security guards beneath the stage, while any money placed on the correct answer is carried forward to the next question.
 This process is repeated until the contestants either run out of money and lose, or answer the final question correctly and keep all remaining money.

 The time limit and number of answers per question vary over the course of the game as follows: